Thermal phase transitions of polymers - A102

-This page provides a brief overview to the temperature dependent phase transitions experience by polymers upon heating and cooling.
-The key temperature points of melting temperature (Tm) and glass transition temperature (Tg) are discussed for their physical significance.
+This page provides a brief overview to the temperature dependent phase transitions experienced by polymers upon heating and cooling.
+The key temperature points: melting temperature (Tm) and glass transition temperature (Tg) are discussed for their physical significance.

 Significance[edit | edit source]

-Upon heating and cooling, polymers experience distinct phase transitions when passing through specific temperature points.
-When temperature is raised, they physically transition from solid-like glassy-to-rubbery, and in the case of thermoplastics from rubbery-to-liquid like flow with additional heating.
+Upon heating and cooling, polymers experience distinct phase transitions when passing through specific temperatures.
+When temperature is raised, they physically transition from solid-like glassy to rubbery, and in the case of thermoplastics from rubbery to liquid like flow with additional heating.
 These transitions take place in reverse when cooling.

 The temperature points where these phase transitions occur are unique to each specific polymer.
 Awareness of these key temperature points is important as it has direct implications to both the processing and in-service use of the polymer.